 - Chairperson of the Local Authority Meeting (must be a Local Authority Member): $164 per meeting

 Request to attend a Local Authority Meeting

-Agendas are set three days prior to a Local Authority Meeting date and are available on the Roper Gulf Regional Council website and community notice board, or you can ask at any Council office for a copy.
+Agendas are set seven days prior to a Local Authority Meeting date and are available on the Roper Gulf Regional Council website and community notice board, or you can ask at any Council office for a copy.

 Northern Territory Government agencies can request to attend a Local Authority Meeting by liaising with the Local Authority Co-ordination Unit, which can be contacted on 08 8924 3644.

 Non-Northern Territory Government agencies and stakeholders are required to submit their request to attend at least 10 days before the Local Authority Meeting by emailing Roper Gulf Regional Council’s Local Authority Co-ordination Officer at firstname.lastname@example.org.

 When submitting the request, the agency or stakeholder should include information about the actions or recommendations expected from the Local Authority, communication materials planned, relevant time frames, equipment requirements and the number of visitors attending.

 Local Authorities within the Roper Gulf Regional Council Local Government area are located in Barunga, Beswick, Borroloola, Bulman, Jilkminggan, Mataranka, Manyallaluk, Minyerri, Ngukurr and Numbulwar.

 While primarily representing the nominal towns, the Local Authorities will also represent other small towns and communities.
 These may be outstations, pastoral leases or other places nearby, or adjacent areas that do not have a Local Authority.